hradec/adobe-Linux/README.md

 # Adobe-Linux
 This fork uses `make` to build self-contained appimages with wine+Adobe application and all the required dependencies so the Adobe Application runs in any linux distro.

-This was only possible thanks to @MiMillieuh amazing work [`MiMillieuh/Photoshop-CC2022-Linux`](https://github.com/MiMillieuh/Photoshop-CC2022-Linux)
+This was only possible thanks to @MiMillieuh amazing work on [`MiMillieuh/Photoshop-CC2022-Linux`](https://github.com/MiMillieuh/Photoshop-CC2022-Linux)!
+Thanks man!!

 ## Currently working applications
 | Version  | Wine | Rating |